 - Swap a burger bun for a large field mushroom.

 - Serve bolognese sauce with steamed broccoli instead of spaghetti.

 - Make lasagna with layers of thinly-sliced veggies (e.g. parsnips, zucchini, eggplant) instead of pasta sheets.

 - Instead of a normal pizza base, make a cauliflower crust or use slices of eggplant for mini pizzas.

-- Make cauliflower rice instead of traditional rice or top a shepherd’s pie with cauliflower mash instead of potatoes.
+- Top a shepherd’s pie with cauliflower mash instead of potatoes.